mikayelgr/dmm/README.md

 - `jvm` – Contains JNI implementation of the wrapper library for the JVM using Java, as well as tests, and benchmarks written in Java and Kotlin.
 - `kmp` - Contains Kotlin Native/Multiplatform bindings implementation, as well as tests, and benchmarks written in Kotlin.

-> `jvm` and `kmp` contain a pure Kotlin-based matrix multiplication algorithm for (TODO)benchmarking, as stated in the requirements of the task handed by JetBrains.

 ## Configuration

 The `libdmm` directory contains the C++ source code of the implementation of the bridge interface.
 It exposes a few function from `src/dmm.cpp` using the Java Native Interface (JNI) so that the functions are accessible from any JVM language contexts.
 Before building, you must ensure that the `JAVA_HOME` environment variable is set.
 In our case, you can obtain the variable by entering: